Natanf002/assignment4/README.md

 Compilation Instructions:
 ------------------------

-fix this
-To compile the program, use the following command:
+To compile the program, use the following command: make

-    gcc bankers.c -static -o bankers
+If that doesn't work, use this command: gcc continuous_memory_allocator.c -static -o memory_allocator -lm

 Running the Program:
 ------------------